aliekens/hexxx/README.md

 # Simulator

-The HEXXX source code comes with a simulator based on SDL.
-Only `hexxx.cpp` is replaced with a `hexxx_simulator.cpp`.
-When either `hexxx.o` or `hexxx_simulator.o` is linked with the application object all other objects, the game runs in SDL.
+The HEXXX source code comes with a simulator based on SDL, on which you can simulate LEDs and button presses.

 Keys are simulated with V,B for player 0, O,P for player 1 and Q, W for player 3.